How to set marketing objectives: SMART framework and 15 examples

 That's a fancy way of saying the things that marketing can achieve that will lead to better sales and profits.
 This is usually related to changing consumer behaviour.
 For example, your marketing objective might be about getting them to start or stop doing something, or getting them to increase store visits, basket sizes, clicks and shares.
 Think carefully about these objectives, and calculate if achieving them will actually have the business effects you want.
 Setting these objectives is critical and needs buy in from every stakeholder.

-Increase the average basket value by 20% for all women aged 18-34 in 3 months.
+Example: Increase the average basket value by 20% for all women aged 18-34 in 3 months.

 Communications Objective